ABRG-Models/NeoArealize/README.md

 On an Intel i9 7980XE with 18 cores, 13 seems to be fastest, but there's not much difference for the range 6 cores to 18 cores.

+On an AMD Threadripper 2990WX with 32 cores, about 20 seems to be fastest.
+This CPU is slower for these reaction diffusion equations than the 7980XE.
+(2 seconds for the Intel, 3 seconds for the AMD).